-4. Initial cost savings often doesn't meet quality expectations
+4. Initial cost savings often don't meet quality expectations

 There are, of course, other tangible and intangible costs of visiting your offshore team to consider.
-Should you find the opportunity to fly out overseas for a personal visit, there are a number of cost factors to consider, including:
+Should you find the opportunity to fly out overseas for a personal visit, there are several cost factors to consider, including:

 - Plane tickets